codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-02-ck3.md

 - In this stage, you'll only extend responding to `GEOADD` in case of invalid values of latitude and longitude.
 You do not need to implement the storage mechanism yet.

-- In case of out-of-bounds values for latitude or longitude, the tester is lenient but structured in checking error messages.
+- The tester is lenient in checking error messages, it doesn't require that errors match Redis's exact format.
-    - The error response does not need to match Redis’s exact error message format.
     - The error response must:
-        - Start with the phrase "ERR invalid" (case-insensitive)
+        - Start with "ERR invalid" (case-insensitive)
-         - Contain the word latitude if the latitude value is invalid
+        - Include "latitude" if latitude is invalid.
-        - Contain the word longitude if the longitude value is invalid
-        - Contain both "latitude" and "longitude" if both the latitudes and longitudes are invalid.
+        - Include "longitude" if longitude is invalid.

-    - Examples that will pass:
-        - ERR Invalid latitude value (In case of invalid latitude and valid longitude)
-        - ERR invalid longitude: must be between -180 and 180 (In case of invalid longitude but valid latitude value)
-        - ERR invalid longitude,latitude pair (In case of one or both invalid values)
-        - ERR invalid longitude and latitude range (In case of one or both invalid values)

-    - Examples that will not pass:
-        - ERR invalid (In case of one or both invalid values)
+    - Examples:
-        - ERR invalid longitude (In case of invalid latitude but valid longitude)
+        - ✅ ERR invalid latitude value
-        - ERR invalid latitude (In case of invalid longitude but valid latitude)
+        - ❌ ERR invalid

-- The booundary of latitude are clipped at -85.05112878 and 85.05112878 degrees instead of -90 and 90 degrees respectively.
+- The boundary of latitude are clipped at -85.05112878 and 85.05112878 degrees instead of -90 and 90 degrees respectively.
 It is because of the Web Mercator projection used by Redis.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Web_Mercator_projection).